All Articles

 FlatList configuration

-The most common performance bottleneck in React Native apps: a FlatList rendering too many items with too much per-item work.
+The most common performance bottleneck in React Native apps is a FlatList rendering too many items with too much per-item work.
 The critical configuration:

 const renderItem = useCallback(({ item }: { item: PatientRecord }) => (